delphix/virtualization-sdk/docs/docs/References/Glossary.md

 The process of making a virtual copy of a dataset and making it available for use on a target environment.

 ## Replication
-Delphix allows engine user to replicate data objects between Delphix Engines by creating a replication spec.
-Data objects that belong to a plugin can also be part of the replication spec.
-More details [here](/Best_Practices/Replication/Replication.md).
+Delphix allows end users to replicate data objects between Delphix Engines by creating a replication profile.
+Data objects that belong to a plugin can also be part of the replication profile.
+Refer to the [Delphix Engine Documentation](https://docs.delphix.com/docs/data-backup-and-recovery-solutions/delphix-replication) for more details.

 ## Repository
 Information that represents a set of dependencies that a dataset requires in order to be functional.
 For example, a particular Postgres database might require an installed Postgres 9.6 DBMS, and so its associated repository would contain all the information required to interact with that DBMS.